 Offices for Creative or White Collar Businesses

-Look out for things like whether a particular office is equipped with air conditioning, separated washrooms (versus shared with other tenants), proximity to a bus stop and elevator access.
+Look out for things like whether a particular office space is equipped with air conditioning, separated washrooms (versus shared with other tenants), proximity to a bus stop and elevator access.

-As usual, the listings for blank spaces will often include renderings or photos of what a designer thinks the space might look like when furnished rather than what it actually does now.
+As usual, the listings for blank office spaces will often include renderings or photos of what a designer thinks the space might look like when furnished rather than what it actually does now.

 There are a few offices for sale in Malta.
 Some, such as those with a dedicated reception and waiting area suitable for a doctor’s office, clearly have a specific purpose in mind.
 While a minority have a general-purpose setup.